deezer/TORS_LLM_biases/README.md

 This repository provides our Python code to reproduce the experiments from the paper "A Study of Biases in LLM-Generated Musical Taste Profiles for Recommendation".
 Submited to ACM Transactions on Recommender Systems.

-The data can be found in the [repository of the recsys version of this paper](https://github.com/deezer/recsys25_llm_biases).
+The data and code for reproducing some of the experiments can be found in the [repository of the recsys version of this paper](https://github.com/deezer/recsys25_llm_biases).

 # Recommendation-as-retrieval experiments